ubuntu-mate/ubuntu-mate.org/pages/ports-raspberry-pi.md

 You'll need a microSD card which is **8GB** or greater to fit the image.
 The file system will automatically resize to occupy the unallocated space of the microSD card.
-Here is our recommended kit lists:
+Here is our recommended kit lists on Amazon:

 ### Raspberry Pi 4 with 8GB RAM